This information has been updated on July 15th, 2021.

 This information is provided only for this website and not for other websites that may be consulted by the user through links on the web pages of this site.

-Regulation (EU) 2016/679 on the protection of personal data (hereafter, the “Regulation”) establishes rules relating to the protection of individuals with regard to the processing of personal data, as well as rules relating to the free movement of such data and it protects the fundamental rights and freedoms of natural persons, with particular reference to the right to the protection of personal data.
+Regulation (EU) 2016/679 on the protection of personal data (hereafter, the “Regulation”) establishes rules relating to the protection of individuals with regards to the processing of personal data, as well as rules relating to the free movement of such data and it protects the fundamental rights and freedoms of natural persons, with particular reference to the right to the protection of personal data.

 More specifically, the Art.
-4 of the Regulation establishes the following;
+4 of the Regulation establishes the following:

 – ‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person (art.
 4 n.
 1 of Regulation);